 Initially, the project’s investment estimated cost to generate wind energy in El Salvador was $73.23 million.
 “The amount of investment is considerable and contributes greatly to the country’s foreign direct investment statistics.
 This project is a real example of the investor trust that El Salvador is generating at both regional and international levels,” said the project manager.

 The project has been completed despite COVID-related delays

-At the beginning of the COVID-19 pandemic, the installation of infrastructure at the Ventus Wind was approximately 45% completed, but then experienced a delay in the unloading, transport, and assembly activities of the main components needed to generate wind power in El Salvador.
-These included the wind turbines and other critical equipment.
+At the beginning of the COVID-19 pandemic, the installation of infrastructure at the Ventus Wind was approximately 45% completed, but then experienced a subsequent delay in the unloading, transport, and assembly activities of the main components needed to generate wind power in El Salvador.
+These included wind turbines and other critical equipment.

 At the end of construction, Ventus created the installed power generation capacity needed to meet the usage demand for 100,000 Salvadoran homes.
-The park’s installation generated more than 1,300 direct jobs during the construction phase and another 20 positions at the beginning phase of its operation.
+The park’s installation created more than 1,300 direct jobs during the construction phase and another 20 positions at the beginning phase of its operation.